aliftype/aliftype.github.io/about/english.md

 _Alif Type_ develops many free and open-source typefaces and offers custom type design services, as well as font and font tools development for others.

 _Alif Type_ was founded by Khaled Hosny, an Egyptian based in Cairo.
 Khaled studied medicine and worked as a doctor for a while before pursuing a career in type design and development, as well as developing text layout and font handling software.
 Khaled is an active contributor to many free and open-source projects, especially in areas related to Arabic support.
+You can read more about Khaled Hosny on [his website](https://khaledhosny.com).